jblindsay/whitebox-tools/README.md

 - ***ConvertNodataToZero***: Converts nodata values in a raster to zero.
 - ***ConvertRasterFormat***: Converts raster data from one format to another.
 - ***ExportTableToCsv***: Exports an attribute table to a CSV text file.
+- ***LinesToPolygons***: Converts vector polylines to polygons.
+- ***MultiPartToSinglePart**: Converts a vector file containing multi-part features into a vector containing only single-part features.
 - ***NewRasterFromBase***: Creates a new raster using a base image.
 - ***PolygonsToLines***: Converts vector polygons into polylines.
 - ***PrintGeoTiffTags***: Prints the tags within a GeoTIFF.
 - ***RasterToVectorPoints***: Converts a raster dataset to a vector of the POINT shapetype.
 - ***ReinitializeAttributeTable***: initializes a vector's attribute table deleting all fields but the feature ID (FID).
+- ***RemovePolygonHoles***: Removes holes within the features of a vector polygon file.
 - ***SetNodataValue***: Assign a specified value in an input image to the NoData value.
 - ***VectorLinesToRaster***: Converts a vector containing polylines into a raster.
 - ***VectorPointsToRaster***: Converts a vector containing points into a raster.